FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 ### Listening events

-In Dashboard 2.0, the **ui-event** widget allows you to listen for user behavior or events.
+In Dashboard 2.0, the **ui-event** widget allows you to listen to user behavior or events.
 It does not render any content or components on the dashboard.
-Currently, this widget only listens for page view and leave events.
+Currently, this widget only listens for page views and leaves events.

 With this, we can listen for a page view and page leave event and trigger tasks based on those events.
-For instance, in our application, we will be displaying a table containing income-expense data and a chart that we will gets update when we visit a new page or leave a page.
+For instance, in our application, we will be displaying a table containing income-expense data and a chart. that we will update when we visit a new page or leave a page.

 1. Drag an **ui-event** widget onto the canvas.
 2. Double-click on it and select the correct **ui-base** of your application.